shivanshuag/securesite/digest_md5/README.txt

 strings (digests) that prove both the user and the Web server know the password.
 This requires passwords for all users to be stored on the server.
 It is very important to ensure that these passwords cannot be exposed to unauthorized users.
-Web pages must be able to store passwords but should not be able to retrieve them.
+Web pages should be able to store passwords without being able to retrieve them.

 The scripts in this directory can handle stored passwords securely when properly